gophercoders/website/content/lessons/KS2/lower/selection.md

 Execution then continues at line 50 which is another `if` statement.

-The remained of the program is a similar series of `if` statements with the condition varying each time.
+The remainder of the program is a similar series of `if` statements with the condition varying each time.

 Line 55 and 81 use a less than or equal to test, `<=`.
 Line 87 uses a greater then or equal to test, `>=`.
 Line 60 uses an equals to test, `==`.

-The pupils need to enter a value of 11 for the temperature if they want to see the equals test on line 60 working.
+You need to enter a value of 11 for the temperature if you want to see the equals test on line 60 working.